Updated December 7, 2018.

 When it comes to exercise, many of us are creatures of habit.
 We head for the same class at the gym, log the same workout on the elliptical trainer, and run the same route every single time we lace up our sneakers.
 Sure, regular exercise is good for you, but it’s also important to vary your fitness routine.
-Your body—and brain—will reap benefits when you try new activities.
-“There are numerous benefits to mixing up your workout routine,” says Arnold Lee, MD, a physician at One Medical Group in San Francisco.
+Your body — and brain — will reap benefits when you try new activities.
+“There are numerous benefits to mixing up your workout routine,” says Arnold Lee, MD.
 “It’s the key to stimulating different muscle groups and preventing boredom.”

 1. Break Through a Weight-Loss Plateau

 “When you do the same activity all the time, your body gets used it and becomes very efficient,” explains Lee.
 “Eventually, that adaptation will mean that you burn fewer calories even when you’re doing the same amount of exercise.”
 The solution: Challenge you body in a way that it’s not used to.
 Your body will have to work harder as it adjusts to the new activity, which means that you’ll burn more calories when you work out.
 And don’t forget to eat sensibly; regular exercise and a healthy diet are both important for weight loss.

 There’s a reason why you get hurt when you put your body through the same motions over and over again.
 “It’s called a repetitive strain injury,” says Lee.
 This type of injury often occurs from doing lots of repetitive motions, such as running, hitting a tennis ball, kicking (in kickboxing or martial arts classes), or performing the same swimming stroke.
 By mixing up your activities, you give those overused muscles, joints, and ligaments a chance to rest and recover before putting them into action again.
 And if you do get injured, performing a different activity that doesn’t strain the same part of the body will allow you to stay in shape and heal at the same time.

 3. Build New Muscles